eventlet/eventlet/doc/index.rst

 Eventlet is a networking library written in Python.
 It achieves high scalability by using `non-blocking io <http://en.wikipedia.org/wiki/Asynchronous_I/O#Select.28.2Fpoll.29_loops>`_ while at the same time retaining high programmer usability by using `coroutines <http://en.wikipedia.org/wiki/Coroutine>`_ to make the non-blocking io operations appear blocking at the source code level.

+Eventlet is different from all the other event-based frameworks out there because it doesn't require you to restructure your code to use it.
+You don't have to rewrite your code to use callbacks, and you don't have to replace your main() method with some sort of dispatch method.
+You can just sprinkle eventlet on top of your normal-looking code.

 Web Crawler Example
 -------------------

 This is a simple web "crawler" that fetches a bunch of urls using a coroutine pool.
-It has as much concurrency (i.e. pages being fetched simultaneously) as coroutines in the pool.
+It has as much concurrency (i.e. pages being fetched simultaneously) as coroutines in the pool (in our example, 4).

 ::